planetjekyll/planetjekyll.github.io/_posts/2016-12-06-plugin-jemoji.md

 Let's thank
-Ben Balter, Parker Moore and friends who have created the `jemoji` gem that lets you add 500+ emojis, that is, similey, thumbs ups (+1s) and more to your pages using shortcodes.
+Ben Balter, Parker Moore and friends who have created the `jemoji` gem that lets you add 500+ emojis, that is, simileys, thumbs ups (+1s) and mucho more to your pages using shortcodes.